polyglotdev/aws-cloudformation-masterclass-v2-2024/README.md

 - By default, resources are replaced during an update
 - You can use the `UpdateReplacePolicy` attribute to specify that a resource should be retained when it is updated
 - This can be useful for preserving data or configurations that are still needed

+## FAQ for resources

+- Can I create a dynamic number of resources?
+  - Yes, you can use CF Macros and Transformations
+- Is every AWS Service supported?
+  - Almost.
+Only a select few niches are not there yet.
+  - You can work around that by using custom resources